joitng/joitng.github.io/failure.md

 ### 2022
 <details>
-    <summary>Rejected from 5/8 graduate programs I applied to.</summary>
+    <summary>Rejected from 5/8 graduate programs I applied to (with 1 application withdrawn).</summary>
     <p>
        Sometimes you won't measure up and sometimes it's just not meant to be, and both of those things are okay!
-So many factors go into decisions like these and it's hard not knowing why I got rejected from some of these programs, but we're worth so much more than our material accomplishments.
+So many factors go into decisions like these and it's hard not knowing why I got rejected from some of these programs... but we're worth so much more than our material accomplishments.

        I made <a href="https://twitter.com/y1huen/status/1488981893282361345?s=20&t=_el8b_VpNCyhDYVRywABeg">blackout poetry with some of my rejection letters</a>, if you're interested.
     </p>